 Let's see now how these fruits can helpful in your kitchen, from the foreign and dark-in-colour Jaboticaba to the rugged but versatile Juneberry.

 Surprisingly enough, not only the edible fruit but also its leaves are helpful.
 In Brazil, they are used in cuisine and tea-making.
-Furthermore, they are reportedly anti-inflammatory substances.

 What we know today as jostaberry is a mixture of gooseberry and blackcurrant that combines the best attributes of both parents.
 The plant exudes the taste of the former and acquires the colours and growing capabilities of the latter.
 Thus, this European-born fruit has earned its place in many vegetable gardens and on many people's plates.
 It's widely known for its great content of vitamin C and antioxidants.